🐝 Start Beekeeping with Confidence! 🐝 Our Beginner Beekeeper Starter Sets have everything you need to get started the right way. Shop Now

 The tricky part about combining hives is what to do with all the frames.
 Typically, both hives will have several boxes of brood frames and honey frames in them.
 This is more than you would want in a single hive.

 When you are combining hives, remember that it is in preparation for winter.
+If you have two weak hives, combining them can enhance the overall strength of the colonies.
 That is why it is good practice to have a hive condensed down to as few boxes as possible.
 This is usually a combination of 2 boxes.
 For an example of what is a normal setup for going into winter, take a look at our beginner beekeeping kits.
-They are designed to be the right size colony for going into winter.
+They are designed to be the right-sized colony for going into winter.

 Consolidating Your Weak Colony

-When combining hives, you will want to have your best 20 or 30 frames (if using 10-frame equipment) or 16 or 24 frames (if using 8-frame equipment).
-Go through your weak hive and identify your best frames with brood or pollen or honey in them.
+When combining weak colonies, you will want to have your best 20 or 30 frames (if using 10-frame equipment) or 16 or 24 frames (if using 8-frame equipment).
+Go through your weak hive and identify your best frames with brood, pollen, or honey in them.

 Ideally, you want your weak hive to be consolidated down to 1 box or one hive body.
 If you have more frames of brood, pollen, or honey, then fit them into one box, and choose the best of all of them.
 Ideally, keep as much brood as possible.
 But a weak hive usually doesn’t have much brood and may only have honey stores or honey frames.
 Keep the best frames of the bunch and put them all into one box.